production-rs/bikeshed/README.md

 As ESR points out, the rust community does not have a BDFL, this gives us the freedom to rally around issues as a community and evolve concepts/ideas as a swarm, without having to get someone's permission to tackle the issue.

-This GitHub organisation is one experiment to see if a community of production focused users and contributors can solve some of the problems laid out in the article and acknowledged by the community.
+This GitHub organisation is one experiment to see if a community of production focused users and contributors can solve some of the problems laid out in the article.
 In broad strokes this might involve:

 - Rallying a core group of production and business focused developers and companies to establish a forum for nomination, selection, incubation and maturation of crates and groups of crates (initiatives) useful for popular production workloads.